Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Step 2.
 Mount Main Unit

-To help keep the main unit from sliding around in the tunnel, I used velcro that I cut to fit the full surface area of the bottom of the unit.
+To help keep the main unit from sliding around in the tunnel, I used Velcro cut to fit the full surface area of the unit’s bottom.
 (I might swap this out for a heavier duty 3M adhesive velcro eventually…)

 Step 3.
 Run Power Wire

 Mark the location of the pilot hole with a pen.
-Then using a small drill bit, make a pilot hole for the step bit.
-Using a step bit, slowly drill out a hole large enough to run the end of the power cable and ethernet extension to run though.
+Then use a small drill bit to make a pilot hole for the step bit.
+Using a step bit, slowly drill out a hole large enough to run the end of the power cable and the Ethernet extension through.
 Connect the power cable to the 12-volt port within the center console.
 Remember to vacuum out plastic shavings before proceeding.

-Note: Drilling is optional, I chose to go this route as the hole is virtually hidden, and can be very functional if you need to run any wired connection to the power port in the console, keeping everything concealed.
-There are various ways to connect your unit to power, please choose the best way that suits your installation and how comfortable you are drilling into your vehicle.
+Note: Drilling is optional.
+I chose this route because the hole is virtually hidden and can be very functional if you need to run a wired connection to the power port on the console, keeping everything concealed.
+There are various ways to connect your unit to power.
+Please choose the method that best suits your installation and how comfortable you are with drilling into your vehicle.

 Step 3.
 Remove Passenger Trim Pieces

-In the passenger footwell area remove the footwell trim by pulling the plastic cover downwards towards the floor.
-Pull the passenger side trim out by gripping the sides and pulling out towards you.
-Lastly, remove the kick panel by unthreading the plastic nut and pulling the kick panel towards the rear of the vehicle.
-Now you should have full access to the passenger footwell area.
+In the passenger footwell, remove the footwell trim by pulling the plastic cover down towards the floor.
+Pull the passenger-side trim out by gripping the sides and pulling it toward you.
+Lastly, remove the kick panel by unthreading the plastic nut and pulling it towards the rear of the vehicle.
+You should now have full access to the passenger footwell area.

 Step 4.
 Antenna Placement